Skip to main content

 Montana State Science and Technology Plan

-Montana NSF EPSCoR is governed by the Montana Science and Technology Committee (MSTC) which is led by the MUS Research Director Janelle Booth.
+Montana NSF EPSCoR is governed by the Montana Science and Technology Committee (MSTC) which is led by Joe Thiel the MUS Interim Deputy Commissioner, Academic, Research and Student Affairs.
 The EPSCoR program is guided by the state Science and Technology plan (2022).
 Research areas for project proposals are selected on a competitive basis by the MSTC as (1) being one of the most compelling long-term issues for Montana; and (2) having the best potential to improve the future research and development (R&D) competitiveness of the State.

 About the NSF EPSCoR program